Codecademy/docs/content/general/concepts/middleware/middleware.md

 ### Message-oriented middleware

-This middleware allows applications to exchange messages and communicate between eachother.
+This type of middleware allows applications to exchange messages and communicate between eachother.

 ### Database middleware

-This middleware gives access to databases and provides points of interaction between a variety of databases.
+This type of middleware gives access to databases and provides points of interaction between a variety of databases.

 ### Application Programming Interface (API) Middleware